 Ranulf is a very slow and very defensive unit, completely at odds with the archetype of cat laguz.
-However, after seeing the character archetypes that the beast laguz actually exhibit (cats being combative and tigers being pacifists), Ranulf certainly fits more into the latter, and shows no traits of the former.
+However, after seeing the character archetypes that the beast laguz actually exhibit (cats being aggressive and combative and tigers being laid-back and (relatively) pacifistic), Ranulf certainly fits more into the latter, and shows no traits of the former.
 If he's not going to act like a cat off the battlefield, why should he on it?

 Ashera is the goddess of order, which is, of course, why her biorhythm does not fluctuate at all.

 Why, when the Valkyrie's Magic stat cap is so much higher than its Strength stat cap, is Mist only able to reach SS-rank in swords?
 Well, because she's Greil's daughter.